turbot/pipes-docs/docs/accounts/tenant/usage.md

 <img src="/images/docs/pipes/usage_daily_usage.png" width="400pt"/>

-Charts for the 3 usage dimension appear below.
+Charts for the 3 usage dimensions appear below.
 You can select the date range for these charts.
 By default, the **Last 30 days** is shown, but you may instead select a different date range.
 The dashed line on each chart represents the included capacity for that metric in your plan.
 Hover over any bar in a chart to see the usage breakdown for that day.

 <br />